Scion FRS StopTech Brake Upgrade

-While many of you, including myself; have seen sometimes expensive big brake kits and other mods installed, I decided to keep my budget tight and go with a tried and true upgrade, StopTech's Sport Kit.
-The kit itself is affordable and I purchased my set here, it included almost everything I needed, slotted rotors, brake pads with a more aggressive compound, and stainless braided brake lines for improved pedal feel.
+While many of you, including myself; have seen sometimes expensive big brake kits and other mods installed, I decided to keep my budget tight and go with a tried and true upgrade, the StopTech Sport Kit.
+The kit itself is affordable and I purchased my set at FT Speed, it included almost everything I needed, slotted rotors, brake pads with a more aggressive compound, and stainless braided brake lines for an improved pedal feel.

-Included in my upgrades were not only brakes but a set of ARP wheel studs, I have seen first hand wheel studs break when not only routinely changing wheels or doing a rotation, but at high speed when they fail in a turn.
-Extended ARP wheel studs are an upgrade I'd recommend not only because the stock studs are super cheap and break easy, but because it offers the option of going with wider wheels without running out of space.
-To accompany my longer wheel studs I went with an open ended lug nut in black by Muteki that are known for their toughness, good looks, and affordable price.
+Included in my upgrades were not only brakes but a set of ARP wheel studs, I have seen first-hand wheel studs break when not only routinely changing wheels or doing a rotation, but at high speed when they fail in a turn.
+Extended ARP wheel studs are an upgrade I'd recommend not only because the stock studs are super cheap and break easily, but because it offers the option of going with wider wheels without running out of space.
+To accompany my longer wheel studs I went with an open-ended lug nut in black by Muteki that is known for its toughness, good looks, and affordable price.
 A bottle of Motul RBF 600 was also thrown in to ensure that brake fluid temperatures were maintained to optimize braking during my day at Sebring International Raceway.

 Surely this job could be done in your home garage or driveway, but with access to a lift and a skilled mechanic why not take advantage?
 It also doesn't hurt to pay a visit to my beloved AE86.

-First thing's first, lifting my FRS off the ground, removing the wheels, and getting access to the brake components.
+First things first, lifting my FRS off the ground, remove the wheels, and get access to the brake components.

-Their hasn't been too much wear and tear on my brakes, with Florida roads being fairly straight and free of congestion; I don't suffer stop and go traffic like many others do.
-You can't tell here but as I stated earlier, the OEM wheel studs are prone to breaking in half; I used some aftermarket stock replacement studs in the mean time with no issues.
+There hasn't been too much wear and tear on my brakes, with Florida roads being fairly straight and free of congestion; I don't suffer stop-and-go traffic as many others do.
+You can't tell here but as I stated earlier, the OEM wheel studs are prone to breaking in half; I used some aftermarket stock replacement studs in the meantime with no issues.

 Brake cleaner makes everything look close to brand new, also take a look at the slots in the brake backing plate, pretty innovative for a car at this price point.

 The fronts are in!
-Plenty of space to upgrade wheel in the future when that time comes, along with all the strength needed for when I dive in to a turn at Sebring.
+Plenty of space to upgrade the wheel in the future when that time comes, along with all the strength needed for when I dive into a turn at Sebring.